jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-31-getting-started-with-pyflink-on-aws-part-2/index.md

   {
     "PropertyGroupId": "producer.config.0",
     "PropertyMap": {
-      "table.name": "flagged_transactions",
+      "table.name": "sink_table",
-      "topic.name": "flagged-transactions",
+      "topic.name": "stocks-out",
       "bootstrap.servers": "localhost:29092"
     }
   }
 ]
 ```

+#### Run Locally

+We can run the app locally as following - `RUNTIME_ENV=LOCAL python processor.py`.
 The terminal on the right-hand side shows the output records of the Flink app while the left-hand side records logs of the transaction app.
-We see that the account IDs end with all odd numbers, which matches transactions from flagged accounts.
+We can see that the print output from the Flink app gets updated when new source records are sent by the producer app.

 ![](terminal-result.png#center)